 During the last 15 years, we have seen Harvard and Chilean academics working together and deepening our knowledge in such relevant areas as astronomy, economy, early childhood education, disaster recovery, public health and environmental issues.

 What a better way to celebrate the 15 years of our office than by collecting and sharing the stories of Harvard professors in their own words?
 The idea of this eBook was born when I met journalist Paula Molina in Santiago.
 We were some of the very few women at an international conference about the economy.

 She introduced herself to me as a happy Nieman Fellow who was just returning from Harvard.

-The Nieman fellowship welcomes some of the world’s most accomplished and promising journalists to Harvard for a year, and it’s recognized as a life-transforming experience.
+The Nieman fellowship welcomes some of the world’s most accomplished and promising journalists to Harvard for a year, and it is recognized as a life-transforming experience.
 Paula mentioned to me that after her amazing experience, she wanted to give something back to Harvard.

-I think they reflect very well the value of having a Harvard office in Santiago.
-I want to thank Paula for her generosity in sharing this E-book with us.
+I think these chapters reflect very well the value of having a Harvard Office in Santiago, Chile.
+I want to thank Paula for her generosity in sharing this eBook with us.
 The testimonies collected by her serve as an inspiration for continuing our work and for building new bridges between Harvard and the region.

-The Regional Office and its impact is an outstanding example of Harvard´s globalization in the 21st century.
+The Regional Office and its impact are an outstanding example of Harvard´s globalization in the 21st century.